Let go of stresses, and maximise your family’s summer smiles!

 You may not be able to grant everyone’s wish, however, you will have tried to validate emotions in a calm, preventative way, avoiding having to “support and sort” in the moment which can be more stressful.
 Plus you also will have empowered them with a plan of action that you are all aware of.

 2) Emotional wellness first aid – Let’s be realistic, stressful situations can still happen with people we care about!
 When they do, take a few seconds before you react.
 Do something to stay calm and compassionate.
-These are both contagious like stress but much more enjoyable!
+These are contagious like stress but much more enjoyable!

 o Imagine you are talking to them from your heart rather than you head and see them as the whole person (including things you love about them), not just their action or reaction – this will add in extra compassion and the heart says kinder words that can get better outcomes!